-The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
-Expenses that are directly associated with a particular program or supporting service are charged directly to that functional area.
-Certain other costs have been allocated among the programs and supporting services benefited based on estimated of staff time devoted to the functional areas and other appropriate allocation methods determined by management.
+The costs of providing various programs and other activities have been summarized on a functional basis in the Statement of Activities and the Statement of Functional Expenses.
+Accordingly, certain costs have been allocated among the programs and supporting services benefited.